krummas/cassandra/doc/compaction.md

 Ideally, operators should select a `compaction_window_unit` and `compaction_window_size` pair that produces approximately 20-30 windows - if writing with a 90 day TTL, for example, a 3 Day window would be a reasonable choice (`'compaction_window_unit':'DAYS','compaction_window_size':3`).

+On tables running TWCS it is adviced to disable read repair as this can mix old and new data in the same memtable and this creates sstables with long time spans.
+On the same note any clients to a TWCS table should avoid doing backfill of data or executing `USING TIMESTAMP` queries (or client equivalent) as this will also mix old and new data in the same memtable.

 ### Changing TimeWindowCompactionStrategy Options

 Operators wishing to enable TimeWindowCompactionStrategy on existing data should consider running a major compaction first, placing all existing data into a single (old) window.
 Subsequent newer writes will then create typical SSTables as expected.